fengyhaha/HaloSwitch/README.md

 ## Why HaloSwitch?

-The native macOS `Command + Tab` switcher works well for switching between apps, but it treats each app as a single item.
+The native macOS `Command + Tab` switcher switches between **apps**.
+HaloSwitch can switch back to the **previously used window** instead.

+This means a quick `Command + Tab` can return you directly to the window you were just using — not merely activate the app that owns it.

 HaloSwitch adds **window-level switching** while keeping app switching fast and simple.